rjsf-team/react-jsonschema-form/docs/usage/arrays.md

 ## Multiple-choice list

 The default behavior for array fields is a list of text inputs with add/remove buttons.
 There are two alternative widgets for picking multiple elements from a list of choices.
-Typically this applies when a schema has an `enum` list for the `items` property of an `array` field, and the `uniqueItems` property set to `true`.
+This applies when a schema has an `enum` list for the `items` property of an `array` field and the `uniqueItems` property set to `true`, or when the `ui:widget` is set to `select`.

 Example: